-- 1. Register for the activity through PGS. - 2.
+- 1. Register for the activity through MyPD. - 2.
 Sign in at a training session. - 3.
 Be in attendance a minimum of 90% of the training.
 If a participant has an emergency situation the trainer may provide an outside assignment to make up the time missed. - 4.
-Complete Participate in an appropriate follow-up activity.
-A follow-up is applicable if the training impacts student performance or-is sustained for at least 10 hours. or impacts student performance. - 5.
-Complete the online evaluation survey, evaluating -of the district Inservice activity through PGS.
+Complete an appropriate follow-up activity.
+A follow-up is applicable if the training impacts student performance or sustained for at least 10 hours. - Complete the online survey, evaluating the district Inservice activity through MyPD.

-Employees are encouraged to attend all training sessions they register for in PGS.
-In the event something should come up to prevent attendance, the registrant should immediately drop the class electronically through PGS to allow waiting list members to attend.
-If a participant needs to drop the course withing 24 hours of the training, they should contact the course facilitator for assistance in dropping the course.
+Employees are encouraged to register for only the trainings they are able to attend.
+In the event something should come up to prevent attendance, the registrant should immediately drop the class electronically through MyPD to allow waiting list members to attend.
+If a participant needs to drop the course withing 24 hours of the training, they should contact the course facilitator as well so they can plan accordingly .

 NOTE: Only those components included in the Components for Recertification section in the Master Inservice Plan will count toward recertification.
 Employees will receive inservice points when all of the above requirements have been met.
-Course completion and inservice points will be marked in PGS by the facilitator or coordinator responsible for the inservice activity after appropriate follow-up activities and surveys have been completed inservice hours will be awarded. in PGS.
-After all appropriate follow-up activities and surveys have been completed, inservice hours will be awarded.
+Course completion and inservice points will be marked in MyPD by the facilitator or coordinator responsible for the inservice activity after appropriate follow-up acitivities and surveys have been completed inservice hours will be awarded.